disasterpiece9000/InstaMod/README.md

 ### Advanced Thread/Sub Locking:
 Traditional thread locking is all-or-nothing and AutoModerator can only filter users' comments based on flair text and account age.
 With InstaMod, a post's comment section can be filtered through a rule.
 If a user doesn't meet the requirements, then their comment can either be removed or marked spam.
 There is also a way to automatically notify the user of their comment's deletion.
 Moderators simply have to assign a post a specific flair for it to be locked.
 This type of rule can also be applied to the subreddit as a whole, and is activated/deactivated via PM.

+### Custom Rate-limiting:
+Reddit has a built in rate-limit system to prevent spam, but with InstaMod this can be expanded and customized to ensure that new users in your subreddit cannot spam comments or submissions.
+Moderators can design the bot to prevent users with less than 20 positive comments from submitting more than 5 posts in a day, or it could prevent users with more negative than positive comments from commenting more than once a day.
+The options are endless!